Rent applications and option fees

 A lessor can also look in a tenancy database.
 If they do they must let the prospective tenant know, in writing, which database they use and if they find any information.

 A lessor should treat rental applicants and tenants equally and fairly when vetting their suitability to commence or renew a tenancy at a property.
-You may wish to review the Department’s joint publication with the Equal Opportunity Commission Accommodating everyone - Know your rights as property owner or agent to understand your rights and obligations.
+The Equal Opportunity Commission provides a range of fact sheets and publications to assist lessors and tenants to understand their rights and obligations.

 A tenant can also be asked to pay an ‘option fee’.
 An option fee is charged to the prospective tenant while their application is being considered and are capped at $50 or $100 (depending on the rent and location of the property as below).

-* Note: The town of Denham in Shark is just north of the 26th parallel.
+* Note: The town of Denham in Shark Bay is just north of the 26th parallel.

 If the application is successful, the option fee paid must be deducted from the first rent payment or the money returned to the tenant.
 If the applicant is not offered the property, the option fee MUST be refunded to them by cash or electronic transfer as soon as possible, and at the latest within 7 days of the application being refused.